McGarvs/cs124/docs/design.md

 ![Before marking completed](./before-complete.png)

-The user clicks on the open circle within the second task to mark it as completed.
+The user clicks on the open circle within a task to mark it as completed.

 ![After marking completed](./after-complete.png)